josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 Anguilla is stop one on the Flag It Yourself postcard route.

-Contestants may be tempted to treat it as:
+Contestants may arrive believing Anguilla is:

 - a warm-up island;
 - a beach with paperwork;